Berea-College-CSC-226/hw03-main/Answers/enriquezvazquezs-HW03.md

 2.c.
 How do you set the turtle's speed to maximum speed?

 ```
-    You put the command turtle.speed() and set the speed to 10
+    You put the command turtle.speed() and set the speed to 0 because that makes it
+    go the fastest.
 ```

 2.d.
 How would you change the turtle's color to xanadu?

 ```
-    You would use the commands. turtle.color
+    Once you create your turtle and name the turtle, I will use (t) you
+    would set up the command t.colormode(225) because that is the default and then
+    on the next line you will put t.color( 100, 127, 111).
+This works because in the
+    parenthases with the 3 numbers represent (r, g, b).
 ```

 2.e.
 How would you fill a shape with the color xanadu?

 ```
-    Replace this text with your answer
+    You need to use the command fillcolor(100, 127, 111).
+Befor your shape there
+    should be begin_fill() and after there should be a end_fill() commands. (the name
+    of your turtle should be before those commands followed by a period.

 ```

 ---